DerelictOrg/derelictorg.github.io/docs/packages/gl3.md

 The steps are similar when using the context object configuration.

 1. **Call `DerelictGL3.load`.**
 This must be done before any OpenGL functions are called, but may happen before or after a context has been created, but must be done before calling `load` on a context object in the last step.
 This will load the OpenGL shared library but does not load any OpenGL functions.
-Failure to load will result in an exception.
+Failure to ca ll `DerelictGL3.load` will result in an exception.
 2. **Create an OpenGL context.**
 This may occur before or after `DerelictGL3.load` is called, but must be done before calling `load` on a context object in the next step.
 DerelictGL3 does not provide the means of creating an OpenGL context.
 For that, use either the system API (like Win32) or a third-party library such as [SDL], [GLFW], or [SFML].
 3. **Call `load` on a context object instance.**
 This must occur after `DerelictGL3.load` as been called and after an OpenGL context has been created.
 For maximum portability, context objects should be created for and associated with each OpenGL context used in the program.
 Then, the `load` method can be called on each instance just once.
 This will load all configured OpenGL functions from 1.0 and up and any extensions that have been configured.
 When the OpenGL context changes, functions can be called through its associated object instance.

-The following examples demonstrates, using the default `GLContext` type.
+The following example demonstrates using the default `GLContext` type.

 ```d
 import derelict.opengl;